The Public Relations BlogDigital PRManaging Social MediaCritical Mass: How Many Social Media Followers Do You Need?

 Hence, 15,000 high-quality social media followers represent the critical mass for Spin Factory.

 Approximating your brand’s critical mass in social media is no exact science — and it’s no guarantee.
-But we must make a much deeper and more business-critical point about a brand’s critical mass in social media.
+However, we must make a deeper and more business-critical point about a brand’s critical mass in social media.
 1Not all social accounts are equally valuable to a business.
 For me, blog readers and subscribers far outweigh Facebook and Twitter followers.
 Unfortunately, not all followers are human beings, and … Continue reading

 Your Social Media Strategy Before Critical Mass